-Generally bloggers tend to write custom php functions in theme function.php file.
-I was also used to practicing it until I lost my custom functions (saved in theme function file) when I forgot copy all functions before updating my blog theme.
+Generally bloggers tend to write custom php functions in the theme function.php file.
+I was also no exception and used to practicing it until I lost my custom functions (which had been saved in the theme function file) on account of forgetting to copy all functions before updating my blog theme.
 However, I recovered overwritten function.php file from the most recent backup copy of my blog.
-(I always take daily automatic backup of my blog files and database – read more).
-But that incident took my time that I could have spent on other things.
-If I didn’t have backup, I would have done lot of work to recover several custom functions in theme function.php file.
-I realized the need to save all my custom functions in a separate plugin.
+(I always take the automatic backup of my blog files and database on a daily basis – read more).
+But the whole rigmarole took a lot of time which otherwise could have been put to more productive use.
+Similarly, if I had not had a backup, It would have definitely been a harrowing experience to recover several custom functions in theme function.php file.

-After that I decided to keep my custom WordPress PHP Code in any other place that was safe and updating WordPress core, themes or plugins couldn’t affect them.
+After that I decided to keep my custom WordPress PHP Code at a place which was safe and updating WordPress core, themes or plugins couldn’t affect the code.
 I had two choices;

 Either keep all functions in database via a plugin

-or Save theme in a plain plugin file that can be created easily
+or Save them in a plain plugin file that could be created easily

 My Custom Functions by Arthur Gareginyan

-It is an amazing simple plugin that lets you add all your custom functions in database.
-This plugin have its own interface to add custom functions.
+It is an amazing simple plugin that lets you add all your custom functions in the database.
+This plugin has its own interface to add custom functions.
 You can add unlimited custom functions with the help of this plugin.
-You might have been thinking that what will happen if you add wrong php array that may return a syntax error?
+You might think what would happen if you happened to add a wrong php array that might return a syntax error?
 We all know that we can’t access WordPress admin panel in most of php parse syntax error.
-If a plugin saves php code in database, it is pretty annoying to figure out that code in database using phpmyadmin.
-But it is not the case with this plugin.
-This plugin can’t submit a php code until it is valid.
-If you add a code piece that may trigger a syntax error, it will gently deny to submit the code and tells you the reason of denying.
+If a plugin saves php code in the database, it is pretty annoying to figure out that code in the database using phpmyadmin.
+But that is not the case with this plugin.
+This plugin does not allow you to submit a php code until it is valid.
+If you add a code piece that may trigger a syntax error, it will simply refuse to submit the code and tells you the reason of refusal.

-Apart from that you can enable or disable custom functions any time with the help of an ON/OFF switch.
-This plugin uses php editor powered by CodeMirror that highlights syntax and also give number to lines.
+Apart from that, you can enable or disable custom functions any time with the help of an ON/OFF switch.
+This plugin uses php editor powered by CodeMirror that highlights syntax and also gives number to lines.

 Features of My Custom Functions plugin at a glance